Anirod310/Neural-Network-From-Scratch/REPORT.md

 **Results**

-*Note : For the adam optimizer, we changed the learning rate to 0.001, since this is the value well-known to outperforms the other ones by far in most cases.
+*Note : For the adam optimizer, I changed the learning rate to 0.001, since this is the value well-known to outperforms the other ones by far in most cases.
 We also decreased the number of iteration to 2500, since the adam optimizer is also well-known for working well with the early stopping method.*

 | Optimizer               | Training Accuracy | Testing Accuracy |
 |-------------------------|-------------------|------------------|